Environmental footprint

 Circular economy and waste management

 The main operational efficiency goal for Exel Composites is to reduce operational or composite waste, which is inevitably generated as part of the regular production process.
-Exel has a waste management plan in place and aims to continuously reduce the amount of waste produced.
+Exel has a waste management process in place and aims to continuously reduce the amount of waste produced.
 The amount is dependent on the product mix and is therefore volatile.
 As products are mostly developed on-demand and in close cooperation with customers, the use of raw materials is as efficient as possible.
 Factors such as product design and complexity, size of production batches and the quality of raw materials also contribute to the amount of surplus.
 Continuous dialogue with the customer in the early design stages and throughout production is therefore critical from a quality and production point of view as well as from a waste management perspective.

 Exel is committed to preventing landfilling surplus materials from own production by recycling and/or reusing, for example, surplus resin mixes whenever possible.